Stypox/tridenta/README.md

 - **Favorites** and history are shown in the drawer for easy access to the lines or stops you use the most
 - **Shortcuts** in your phone's application launcher can link directly to a specific screen inside Tridenta, allowing you to save even more time

+Tridenta handles *errors without crashing* and also has a logs screen for viewing stack traces and other logs, if needed.
+There is a nice *about screen*, too!

 ## Translations

 Tridenta is available in English, Italian and German.